Jose Corazon Tala-oc: Advocacy

 Bishop Tala-oc is a strong advocate for environmental protection, social justice, and disaster response, addressing key issues in his dioceses.
 As Bishop of Romblon, he opposed large-scale mining operations, warning against their environmental and social consequences, and urged people to be "faithful stewards of creation".
-After his transfer to Kalibo, he continued his advocacy by opposing reclamation projects in Caticlan and casino operations in Boracay.
+After his transfer to Kalibo, he continued his advocacy by opposing reclamation projects in Caticlan and casino operations in Boracay, both in Malay, Aklan.
 In a pastoral letter dated September 17, 2021, he urged national and local leaders to reject casino establishments, warning they could undermine moral values and lead to gambling addiction and social exploitation.